Brandeis Midyears on the Arcadia London Midyear Program

 Arcadia courses focus on London, and cover topics ranging from art and architecture to law, politics and history.

-Students will have the option to enroll in select science courses at Queen Mary.
+Students have the option to enroll in select science courses at Queen Mary:

 Students at Brandeis are required to complete a one-semester course in each of the four schools: Creative Arts, Humanities, Science and Social Science.
 They must also complete an undergraduate writing seminar.
 Fulfillment of these requirements can begin at any time.

 Below is a list of the approved courses and their equivalent at Brandeis.
-If you have any further questions about this, please contact Allyson Goose in the Brandeis University Office of Study Abroad.
+If you have any further questions about this, please contact Darren Gallant in the Brandeis University Office of Study Abroad.